What is a Complete BGP Hijacking?

 Filtering IP prefixes on Tier 3 ISP and customer side, however, can reduce occurrence of BGP hijacks.
 So, let’s review the known best practices in the following part.

-BGP Hijacking Prevention by IP Prefix Filtering
+How to prevent BGP Hijacking by IP Prefix Filtering?

 Below are the common filtering examples.
 They should not be applied all at once but rather chosen according to the needs.